leviosacz/Online-Voting-System/README.md

 # Online-Voting-System

-This repository is for a online voting system based on AWS.
+This repository is for an online voting system based on AWS.